RenderKit/openpgl/README.md

 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 | Path traced image of a variation of the Nishita Sky Demo scene from Blender Studio (CC0) without and with using Open PGL to guide directional samples (i.e., on surfaces and inside the water volume). |

+# Disclaimer

+The current version of Open PGL is still in a beta stage and should be used with caution in any production related environment.
+The API specification is still in flux and might change with upcoming releases.

 # Version History

 ## Open PGL 0.3.0